Concerns Over DIV1 Virus and Its Impact

 The Ministry of Agriculture and Rural Development (MARD) has recently urged for enhanced management of seafood transportation across the border, with a specific focus on preventing the spread of a deadly virus known as Decapod iridescent virus 1 (DIV1 virus) from China to Vietnam.

-Specifically, the ministry asked the National Steering Committee Against Smuggling, Trade Fraud and Counterfeiting Goods (National Steering Committee 389) and some northern provinces to intensify the control of shrimp and aquaculture feed from China to prevent the spread of a deadly new virus to Việt Nam.
+The ministry has called upon the National Steering Committee Against Smuggling, Trade Fraud and Counterfeiting Goods (National Steering Committee 389) and several northern provinces to intensify control measures for shrimp and aquaculture feed.

-At present, there is no information about DIV1 virus infection in Việt Nam, the ministry said.
-However, to proactively prevent the virus from entering the country, the ministry has requested the National Steering Committee 389 and its sub-committees at border provinces to prevent the smuggling of baby shrimp, prawn and aquaculture feed.
+Although there have been no reports of DIV1 virus infection in Vietnam thus far, MARD aims to take preemptive action to prevent the virus from entering the country.
+To achieve this, the ministry has requested the cooperation of the National Steering Committee 389 and its sub-committees in border provinces to combat the smuggling of baby shrimp, prawn, and aquaculture feed.

 Moreover, the People’s Committees of northern provinces sharing the border with China have been called upon to collaborate with relevant agencies in strict control and monitoring of transportation activities involving these products.

 Strengthening Surveillance and Enforcement